Aradhik11/fx_trading/README.md

 ## Architectural Decisions

-1. **Transaction Atomicity**: We use database transactions to ensure that currency exchanges are atomic and prevent race conditions.
+1. **Transaction Atomicity**: I use database transactions to ensure that currency exchanges are atomic and prevent race conditions.

 2. **Multi-Currency Design**: Each user can have multiple wallets, one per currency, allowing for scalable currency support.